 He happily promised to take me there, and we spent the next half decade saving our money and dreaming of the desert.

-If you haven’t noticed yet, Mr. Mike Ballard doesn’t do travel halfway.
+If you haven’t noticed yet, Mr. Michael Ballard doesn’t do travel halfway.
 He is a meticulous trip planner, and he always finds interesting things you’ve never heard of to add to the adventure.

 During his research, he discovered it was far less expensive for us to fly into Madrid and then take the Eurail through Spain to the Strait of Gibraltar, where we would cross to Morocco by ferry.
 Our adventure expanded to three countries, and I was terrified.